Handicraft gift sets

 A craft kit to make an old-fashioned film camera.

-We’ve packed what you need to make an old-fashioned cinema machine – a folding film drum, film strips and hanging knobs.
-The nature-themed wrapping paper is made from recycled paper, and you can colour in the pictures yourself.
+We’ve packed what you need to make an old-fashioned cinema machine – a folding film drum, filmstrips and hanging knobs.
+The nature-themed envelope is made from recycled paper, and you can colour, cut out and stick the images on your own Christmas card.

 The film centre measures 120 X 240 cm (A5).